 Preservation of Heritage Sites

-The development of heritage sites and their exposure to the general public are major goals of the Israeli Institute of Archaeology.
+The development of heritage sites and their accessibility to the general public are central objectives of the Israeli Institute of Archaeology.

 Archaeological and Historical Preservation: